 Wikipedia: “The term brand has been extended to mean a strategic personality for a product or company, so that ‘brand’ now suggests the values and promises that a consumer may perceive and buy into.”

 Although those definitions do make sense, intuitively we all know those basics of a brand.
-Or in other words, we all know that basically it is what someone associates with your company.
+Or in other words, we all know that basically a brand is what someone associates with your company.
 But what does it all mean?
-Or more specifically, what do you do about creating and managing a brand if you own a business/brand (and we all do)?
+Or more specifically, what should you do about creating and managing a brand if you own a business/brand? (and we all do)

 Brand development is the customer buzzword in marketing or consulting circles.
-There are at least 11,067 small agencies that want to come in and help you with your brand.
-They want to come and talk tactics with you about ad reach or content or your social efforts or your customer experience etc…
+There are at least 110,067 small agencies that want to come in and help you with your brand.
+They want to come and talk tactics with you about ad reach or content or your social efforts or your customer experience etc… Those are not your brand, those are aspects of your brand, but they are not your brand.

 For 30 years I have been trying to explain building a brand to interested parties, and I have evolved that definition to this: There is no such thing as a brand.
 You cannot lay it on the table, you cannot draw a picture of it, you cannot photograph it.
 It is vapor.
 Something that is more than just a mere physical presence.
 A brand is what your customer thinks of when she hears your name, but it only exists in her mind.

 My definition of a brand has become simply the following.
-A Brand = product you produce + what you say about yourself/who you are (marketing) + the experience that a customer has where they interact with your product at purchase time/service time (retail).
+A Brand = quality and validity of the product you produce + what you say about yourself/who you are (marketing) + the experience that a customer has where they interact with your product at purchase time/service time (retail).
 But, the formula only works when the customer is at the center of all of that.
 I represent this formula like this:

 Think of your marketing as not telling some story that has to be made up, but rather tells the story of who you are and why you are building the product that you build or service you deliver.
 Get involved with the community you are selling to.
 Become a part of that community, so that your values reflect those same communities values.
 In other words, don’t just fake it.
 If you do not want to be part of the community that you are selling to, then you have a core value problem.
 If you are part of the community, and are involved, you will not have a problem coming up with content to represent in your store, on your website and in your literature.

 If you are a wholesaler and are selling to a 3rd party retailer, you cannot afford to just hope the retailer represents your product correctly and manages the customer experience around your brand.
 You need to put into place the tools to help educate a retailer around your product and company.
-You need to look for ways to partner in the ownership of that customer experience.
-As a wholesaler, I would be investing into an online learning management software package, and I would be investing into promoting a selling process that insures the customer experience.
+You need to look for ways to partner with your independent retailers in the ownership of that customer experience.
+As a wholesaler, I would be investing into an online learning management software package, and I would be investing into promoting a selling process that insures the customer experience, I would be investing in the tools to help your retailer communicate with that customer and I would be insisting that customer be in your ecosystem as well.
 Lastly, I would be investing in dealers that advocate a customer experience that lines up with what your brand promotes, and drawing a clear line in the sand for those that do not line up.
+It isn’t just the one sale that is at issue, the standing of your brand is at issue.

 As an owner of a brand, ask yourself these questions.